-What was not clear since the original Wear OS 3.0 announcement was which devices would be compatible.
+What was not clear following the original Wear OS 3.0 announcement was which devices would be compatible.
 Qualcomm had clarified things a bit with its statement so at least we know which watches could theoretically run the operating system.

-But this doesn’t mean all watch with Snapdragon Wear 3100, 4100+, and 4100 will.
+But this doesn’t mean all watch with Snapdragon Wear 3100, 4100+, nd 4100 will.
 For example, Fossil has said that its Gen 6 watches will benefit from the new Wear OS, but older devices won’t.
 Qualcomm’s statement at least confirms that new hardware is not necessary to run the system.